MetaruHebi/DiceBot/README.md

-# DiceBot
+# D&D Dice Roller Bot for Telegram

-Telegram-bot for dice dungeons and dragons.
+Telegram-bot for dungeons and dragons.
 Or maybe something else.

 Creating several types of dice.